Click on the labels below to open and close the description window containing policy information.

 Students rent their textbooks from the school each year through the payment of book fees.
 In addition, the total cost of repair and/or replacement of damaged and/or lost books will be assessed.
 Hardback books are to be covered with paper or other appropriate book covers.
 Supply lists for each classroom are distributed in the spring.
 Fees collected during the year include special field trips and special projects (e.g., Eighth Grade graduation fees, etc.)

 All unscheduled delays or early dismissals because of weather or other reasons will be announced over local radio and television stations.
-We follow Fort Wayne Community Schools for delays or closings.
-If a delay or closing is needed, Saint John the Baptist, Fort Wayne will be listed.
+If a delay or closing is needed, Saint John the Baptist, Fort Wayne will be listed on local media sources.
 Please do not call the school or the Rectory to inquire about school delays and/or closings.
 The school is not and cannot be responsible for the failure on the part of parent(s)/guardian(s) to monitor announcements and to be informed of school delays and/or closings.
-If school is cancelled due to weather, all after school activities are also cancelled.
+If school is canceled due to weather, all after school activities are also canceled.
 There is no Before School Care on delays.
 There is no After School Care on early closings due to weather or other emergencies.

 “Endure trials for the sake of discipline.
 God is treating you as children; for what child is there whom a parent does not discipline?”
 (Hebrews 12:7)